Zambia : Zambia’s embrace of digital technology will empower citizens, landowners with economic opportunities

 What will Zambia look like when every business decision, government service or a simple transaction is backed by data that are secure, trustworthy, and efficient?
 This is a goal that was highlighted several years ago by the global community of blockchain developers, to enable a world where every citizen is empowered to own, see, hold, and control their data.

+“Technology is widely acknowledged as the primary driver of economic growth in countries, regions, and cities,” he said.
+“Technological advancement enables more efficient production of more and better goods and services, which is essential for prosperity.”

-Take, for example, the use of electronic signatures, which is now allowed in Zambia’s systematic land titling project.
+Take, for example, the use of electronic signatures, which is now allowed in Zambia’s systematic land titling project implemented by Ministry of Lands and Natural Resources in collaboration with Medici Land Governance.
 Electronic signatures speed up the process for individual land and property owners, enabling them to receive their own land title faster and at an affordable cost.
 With a secure, legal title, owners are empowered to use their property for whatever productive economic purpose they deem appropriate.

+The impact of the Electronic Government Act and the approved use of tools such as electronic signature will be broad in the most positive way.

 As Longwe explains, those who once thought that they could never afford the fees to apply for and process a certificate of title to their land and property can now do so.
 For instance, in some areas, the total cost of a certificate title is 3,122 kwacha.
 And, owners have the option of paying the balance in flexible installments.
 Land owners can pay 1,000 kwacha to secure their title and then pay the remaining balance in installments spread over three years.